dojo/docs/developer/design/bootstrap.rst

 The application of the anonymous function is bracketed by a build pragma (this is the only build pragma that exists in the dojo loader and bootstrap as of v1.7).
-This allows the build program to replace this chunk of code with an application-specific configuration, possibly allowing all other configuration machinery to be discarded from the build and saving a substantial amount of unnecessary code.
+This allows the build program to replace this chunk of code with an application-specific configuration, possibly allowing all other configuration machinery to be discarded, saving a substantial amount of unnecessary code.

 defaultConfig
 ~~~~~~~~~~~~~